ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/dimensions.md

 specifically, the combined dimension values identify the sub-set of the population to which the observed value applies.

-Examples of dimensions include the time period to which the observation applies, or the geographic region which the observation covers, as demonstrated in the table below:
+Examples of dimensions include the time period to which the observation applies, or the geographic region which the observation covers, as demonstrated with the `Year` and `Region` columns in the table below:

 | **Year** | **Region** | **Value** |
 |:---------|:-----------|:---------:|